 - Be extremely suspicious of anyone who charges a lot less than you’ve paid in the past or than trainers who have been recommended to you charge.
 There’s a reason I charge what I do.
 Not only have I been a professional trainer for several years, but I have been in the service dog field for over 20 years, and I have meaningful credentials and certifications (KPA-CTP and CPDT-KA).
 Other trainers know me and my work and refer clients to me.
 I have also apprenticed and worked in the field of behavior consulting, which means that I can see subtle behavioral signs that a dog is stressed before there is an obvious problem.
 This is critical for service dog training and a common source of problems for clients who get a service dog from a program where trainers don’t have this background.
 This is how reactive and fearful dogs get placed.
 I have been working primarily with service dog owner-trainers for six years.
 If you are working with someone who simply says they have been training dogs for 20 years, that doesn’t tell you much because you don’t know if they have been doing a good job as a trainer or if they have trained service dogs.
 Someone who has trained one or two service dogs for themselves has personal experience — it’s a great starting place — but without having worked with hundreds or thousands of dogs, the likelihood that they have the skills to do a good job with your dog (which will be different from their dogs) is slim.
 Likewise, someone who has been working as a pet dog trainer for years but is new to service dog training is going to make a lot of mistakes that you’ll have to try to retrain later.
 Service dog training is not a good time to bargain-hunt.

-- Be extremely suspicious of anyone who offers you any sort of guarantee about owner-training your dog as a service dog.
+- Walk away from anyone who offers you any sort of guarantee about owner-training your dog as a service dog.
 (An established program that is placing a trained dog and guarantees to offer you a different dog or refund your money if your dog doesn’t work out is OK.)
 If they tell you that your dog can be fully trained in a shorter period of time than other trainers have told you, or if they guarantee your dog will succeed as a service dog, this is a huge red flag.
 Be particularly suspicious of any board-and-train trainers that say this.
-This is how dogs die in board-and-trains — the trainer is under huge pressure to deliver and to deliver on time, and they will result to any means to try to make the dog learn faster than its capable of.
+This is how dogs die in board-and-trains or end up with severe behavior disorders when they get home — the trainer is under huge pressure to deliver and to deliver on time, and they will resort to any means to try to make the dog learn faster than its capable of.

 - Ask the trainer specifically how the dogs are trained.
 “If the dog does something right, what will happen?
 If the dog does something wrong, what happens?”
 A lot of problematic trainers use treats with puppies and then switch over to punishment (shock, prong, or choke collars) when the dog reaches adolescence.
 Ask the trainer, “At what age do you stop using treats and switch to other methods?”
 Note: “Stimulation collar” or “e-collar” is a euphemism for “shock collar.”